wklimpert/Plant-Pursuit/README.md

 # Hey Team!
+## I'm William, and I made a game!
 Let's Learn About an Arguably Not Fun Thing in an Arguably Fun Way!
-Go to http://wklimpert.github.io/trashdash/
+Go to (http://wklimpert.github.io/trashdash/)